← Back to Blog

 Mirror-Polished Flute Surfaces

-Automotive dies receive additional polishing to achieve Ra ≤ 0.05μm on flute surfaces.
-This produces:
+Automotive dies often receive additional polishing to achieve Ra ≤ 0.05μm on flute surfaces.
+This is designed to produce:

 • Cleaner chip evacuation